nosas/blog/keras_tuner_tensorboard/article.md

 Future work will include more hyperparameter tuning with the new, constrained search space.
 Hopefully, the additional tuning will lead to a model that performs better than the baseline and tuned model.

-In fact, additional tuning resulted in a model that's half the size of the baseline model, but same performance as the tuned model!
+In fact, additional tuning resulted in a model that's half the size of the baseline model, but the same performance as the tuned model!

 KerasTuner is a great tool for hyperparameter tuning, and I hope it's useful for other engineers.
 Huge kudos to the KerasTuner team for creating such a simple and powerful tool.